Brilliantechsoft/priscripto-ui/README.md

 # Priscripto-ui

-Web Application for the Priscripto app
+Web Application and Admin UI for the Priscripto app
 ## admin-ui